Skip to content

 Needs (50% suggested)

-Rent or home loan EMI, groceries, utility bills, school fees, insurance premiums, minimum loan repayments, basic transport.
+Rent or home loan instalment, groceries, utility bills, education fees, insurance premiums, minimum loan repayments, basic transport.
 Anything you cannot skip without disruption.

 Wants (30% suggested)

-Eating out, OTT subscriptions, shopping, weekend trips, gym, gadgets.
+Eating out, streaming subscriptions, shopping, weekend trips, gym, gadgets.
 Anything that adds quality of life but is not essential.

 Savings & investments (20% suggested)

-Emergency fund (3–6 months expenses), SIPs in mutual funds, PPF / EPF top-ups, FD, gold, term insurance premiums, retirement corpus, principal pre-payment on housing loans.
+Emergency fund (3–6 months of expenses), recurring investments (mutual funds, ETFs, retirement accounts), fixed deposits / CDs, term insurance premiums, retirement contributions, principal pre-payment on housing loans.

 Frequently asked questions